 WHAT IS GOLDEN SYRUP USED FOR?

-Golden syrup is used extensively in commercial baking, confectionaries, ice cream making as sweeteners and at the same time, it extends shelf life, retains moisture much better, improves the quality (smoother texture), and minimizes crystallization in sweets.
+Golden syrup is used extensively in commercial baking, confectionaries, mooncakes, ice cream making as sweeteners and at the same time, it extends shelf life, retains moisture much better, improves the quality (smoother texture), and minimizes crystallization in sweets.

 WHAT IS THE PERFECT CONSISTENCY FOR GOLDEN SYRUP?